peterlxb/reactnd-myreads-project/README.md

 * when chose the option update it

 ## how to run
-* just run npm start
+* first clone it by using `git clone https://github.com/peterlxb/reactnd-myreads-project`
+* then go to the directory and run` npm start`